LBY89/poetry-test/README.md

-# what's this App about?
+# What's this App about?

 #### What
 It analyses and presents Python project packages if poetry is your package management tool.